Note: For the purpose of this tutorial, we use PowerPoint 2007 or higher, on a Windows PC.

 - Within the submenu, select Ungroup.

-As a result, you asked to convert your SVG into a PPT object.
+As a result, you are asked to convert your SVG into a PPT object.

 - Finally, click Yes to convert your SVG into a PPT object.